Yuriy-Svetlov/compress-images/README.md

 #### Example 6
-Sometime you could get errors, and then use alternative configuration "compress-images".
+Sometimes you could get errors, and then use alternative configuration "compress-images".
-As example one of many:
+As an example, one of many:

-1. If you get error from 'jpegRecompress', as example can be the error "Unsupported color conversion request" In this case will be use alternative image compression.
+1. If you get an error from 'jpegRecompress', for example, the error "Unsupported color conversion request".
+In this case, an alternative image compression algorithm will be used.

-2. Will be created log of error in path './log/lib/compress-images'.
+2. An error log will be created at path './log/lib/compress-images'.

-3. Will be try compress this image in 'mozjpeg'.
+3. The algorithm 'mozjpeg' will attempt to be used instead.

 ```javascript
     var compress_images = require('compress-images');